Gravitational Wave Astronomy With TianQin: Stellar physics

 \subsubsection{BBHs and DWDs in young star clusters}

 Young star clusters, including open clusters, are also environments where BBHs can form~\cite{2019MNRAS.486.3942K,2019MNRAS.483.1233R,DiCarlo:2019pmf,2020MNRAS.495.4268K,Banerjee2010,Banerjee2017,banerjee_2018,Banerjee2020,Banerjee2021}.
 Following the Gaia data release, thousands of open clusters have been identified in the Milky Way disk~\cite{Hunt2023}.
 These low-mass open clusters may contain fewer than 10 BHs, which can form GW sources either dynamically or through the evolution of primordial binaries.
 As smaller clusters form more frequently, the estimated total merger rate density is believed to be comparable to that of globular clusters.
-In addition to BBHs, double white dwarfs (DWDs) are more common in open clusters.
-Due to their relatively low density, the evolution of DWDs is not significantly influenced by stellar dynamics, allowing them to behave similarly to those in the field.
+In addition to BBHs, DWDs are more common in open clusters.
+Due to their relatively low density, the evolution of DWDs is not significantly influenced by stellar dynamics, allowing them to behave similarly to those in the field where binary evolution is dominated by isolated processes such as mass transfer and GW emission.